Houthis threaten more attacks against Western warships

 The US and Britain have struck back at Houthi targets in Yemen as they patrol the Red Sea in a naval coalition that has swapped numerous attacks with the Yemeni group.

-In the latest exchange, the Houthis fired missiles at the US warship USS Gravely.
-On Tuesday night, US Central Command said its forces had shot down an antiship cruise missile.
+On Tuesday, the Houthis fired missiles at the US warship USS Gravely.
+US Central Command said its forces had shot down an antiship cruise missile.

+On Wednesday, the US said its forces destroyed a surface-to-air missile which was prepared to launch.

+“U.S. forces identified the missile in Houthi-controlled areas of Yemen and determined that it presented an imminent threat to U.S. aircraft,” Central Command said.

 Economic hit